 Wage and Hour Division (WHD)

-Major features of the final rule include the creation a national electronic job registry for all H-2B job orders to improve U.S. worker access to these temporary jobs.
-The final rule also enhances recruitment of U.S. workers from across the country, increases the amount of time for which U.S. workers must be recruited and hired, and requires the rehiring of former employees when available.
+Major features of the 2015 IFR include the creation a national electronic job registry for all H-2B job orders to improve U.S. worker access to these temporary jobs.
+The 2015 IFR also enhances recruitment of U.S. workers from across the country, increases the amount of time for which U.S. workers must be recruited and hired, and requires the rehiring of recent former employees when available.

 - Fact Sheet 78: General Overview of the H-2B Program